 A continuing tribute to James Hockings (1947-2013), who came to use this blog to write about the impact of bladder cancer on his life and thoughts.

-A respected photographer-turned-writer, he lived his last months as he'd lived the rest of his life – with energy, focus, creativity, wit, and a commitment to help others.
+A respected photographer-turned-writer, he lived his last months as he'd always lived – with energy, focus, creativity, wit, and a commitment to help others.

 Saturday, September 17, 2011

 We are in Clarksdale, Mississippi.
 Robert Johnson wrote CrossroadsBlues about big Tommy Johnson meetin' the Devil at the crossroads of Highway 61 and 49 in this town.
 The Devil tuned Tommy's guitar so he could play any song he wanted in return for his soul.
 The lyric goes " Sun goin' down boy, dark gon' catch me here".

 One day's running to New Orleans, this is where the plot of my book, Highway 61 Revisited turns.
 This is where the relationship that has been "going south" for days finally arrives in the South.

 Clarksdale is two hours south of another town we visited, Blythville, AK, the most frightening town we have encountered on 61, officially designated the "Blues Highway".Blythville is in the middle of a rich agricultural region and surrounded by five operating steel mills, yet the town's population has dipped from 15K to 13K in recent years.
 The 6 block traditional downtown street and all the side streets running off it are filled with run-down storefronts, 2/3's of them empty of commerce.
 Broken windows...
 Stained brick...